MengmengZHANG/gae/README.md

-# Host source of google app engine
+# afterships

-Use different branch for different GAE projects.
+This branch is used for hosting source of GAE project - afterships.